Congratulations – you have finished your weaving!

 Velcro on the back of your weaving allows the weaving to speak for itself.
 It’s a great way to display your weaving and only your weaving.
 Since there is nothing inherently holding up the weaving there is nothing to detract from it.
 If you want a weaving display method that puts the weaving first – then this one is for you.

-To use velcro to hang a weaving:
+How to use velcro to hang a weaving

 Sew the fuzzy side of your velcro onto a strip or fabric.
 It’s important to use the fuzzy side on the velcro because the fuzzy side is easier to sew through.
 This is the same whether you are sewing by hand or with a sewing machine, but if you have a sewing machine I recommend using it.